UPDATE: JULY 12, 2013

-Feo Amante Horror Thriller alumni, and my bro, Kelly Parks, is writer and producer.
+Feo Amante Horror Thriller alumni, Kelly Parks, is writer and producer.

 For the third consecutive year, the Marseille Web Fest unveils its official selection of 25 web series.
 This year, the official selection focuses on the quality and originality of the web-series.
 This selection validated by a committee of french experts from audiovisual and media, is made from specific qualitative criteria: (script, directing, acting, technical skills, etc..).
 With this official "labeling", selected works will also benefit from the promotion and awareness always increasing of the Marseille Web Fest.

 Watch Universal Dead.